-In May of 2015, Jess graduated from Hamilton College with a degree in English and Studio Art.
+Jess obtained her Master’s of Social Work from the University of Pennsylvania in May of 2017.
+She has an undergraduate degree in English and Studio Art from Hamilton College.
 At Hamilton, Jess was a writing center tutor who worked with students of a variety of ages, skill levels and interests at all different stages of their writing process across a broad selection of subject matters.
-At Hamilton, she also ran a program tutoring students from the local middle and high schools in a variety of classroom subjects as well as preparing them for the regents (a New York state standardized test.)
+She also ran a program tutoring students from the local middle and high schools in a variety of classroom subjects as well as preparing them for the regents (a New York state standardized test.)
 She also tutored local refugees in ESL.
-Jess is currently pursuing her Master’s of Social Work at the University of Pennsylvania.
 When Jess is not studying or tutoring, and the sun is out, you can find her running, biking or hiking but when the weather is bad, you’ll probably find her in the kitchen!

 Megan is an avid writer, educator, and editor for test-prep titles such as SAT, GRE, GMAT, TOEFL, ACT, and ASVAB.
 Native to Pennsylvania, she graduated from West Chester University with a Bachelor in Literature and a great respect for Poetry, Creative Writing, Newswriting, and Shakespeare.
 There, her passion for writing and helping students achieve their greatest potential was born.
 Megan then joined the workforce as a data editor in Princeton.
 Not wanting to be stuck in a cubicle for the rest of her life, she left the publishing world to attend grad school at Cabrini College, graduating with a Master in Education.
 With 10 years-experience in publishing, Megan now ventures out into new career venues as a Professor of Oral Communication, Foundations of Grammar, and English Composition.
 Megan also tutors for a gifted-support learning center in all subjects, grades K-12, as well all college-prep writing, admissions, and literary discussions for modern book titles.
 In her free time, she enjoys nature, abstract painting, swimming, and spending time with her family and friends.